VikingDadMedic/assistantshub.ai/CONTRIBUTING.md

 ## Submitting Changes

 - Push your changes to a topic branch in your fork of the repository.
-- Submit a pull request to the Assistants Hub repository.
+- Submit a pull request to the Roxie Hub repository.
 - The core team will look at Pull Requests on a regular basis.
 - After feedback has been given, we expect responses within two weeks.
 After two weeks, we may close the pull request if it isn't showing any activity.

 ## Reporting Bugs

-- Use GitHub Issues to report bugs for Assistants Hub.
+- Use GitHub Issues to report bugs for Roxie Hub.
 - Write detailed information:
   - Use a clear and descriptive title.
   - Describe the exact steps to reproduce the bug.